Student Feedback Sessions

 Who to contact?

-If you’d like to schedule a mid-course student feedback session, contact Bridget Arend.
-Please include:
+If you’d like to schedule a mid-course student feedback session, please fill out this form.

 We will follow up with you to discuss your specific goals for this session.